What do you call someone who:

 That subhead references a bit of dialogue spoken by the robot in the 1960’s TV series, “Lost in Space.”
 The robot often served as young Will Robinson’s companion and guardian.
 The phrase made it into our culture and still serves (at least to us old guys) as a warning that someone is probably about to make a mistake.

-On multiple occasions, such a companion would have come in handy for me.
 It could have warned me about that recently mopped floor (I did learn to spell and say coccygodynia, a terrific Scrabble word.), that corner of the kitchen cabinet door just at my noggin’s height, that hidden rake in the yard, that closed glass door slider, anytime I approached a ladder, my pitiful efforts on the dance floor (again, coccygodynia), random forgetfulness, losing stuff … and more.
 The resulting real-life klutz episodes only added to my legend.

 Why Am I a Klutz?